W-Qiu/revise_reminder/README.md

 - [✓]Pronunciation (TTS)
 - [✓]auto-suggest (Elasticsearch)
+- Better parallelism handling on creation of Vocab object
 - Dichotomy of Django frontend and backend, use Vue.js instead
 - Mobile-friendly version
 - Authentication for Nginx serving media files